MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 ### "media-playback-while-not-visible" permission policy

-Whenever an iframe which has the `"media-playback-while-not-visible"` enabled is not rendered anymore, the UA would transition the iframe's AudioContext to the interrupted state to pause audio rendering.
-This would allow the UA to pause audio playback being rendered by an `AudioContext`.
+Whenever an iframe, which has the `"media-playback-while-not-visible"` permission policy enabled, is not rendered anymore, the UA would transition the iframe's AudioContext to the `"interrupted"` state to pause audio rendering.

 In the example below, we should have the following behavior:
 1. When the iframe is loaded, the application should initially print `"suspended"` on the console.
-2. Clicking on the "play-audio-btn" button, should start AudioContext and `"running"` should be printed on the console.
+2. Clicking on the "play-audio-btn" button, should start the AudioContext and `"running"` should be printed on the console.
-3. Clicking on the "iframe-visibility-btn" button, should hide the iframe and `"media-playback-while-not-visible"` will the interrupt AudioContext.
+3. Clicking on the "iframe-visibility-btn" button, should hide the iframe and `"media-playback-while-not-visible"` will interrupt the AudioContext.
 Thus, `"interrupted"` should be printed on the console.
 4. Clicking again on the "iframe-visibility-btn" button, should show the iframe.
 The `"media-playback-while-not-visible"` permission policy will end the interruption and move the AudioContext to the `"running"` state.
 As a result, `"running"` should be printed on the console.

 ```html